About Me

 Communications Associate

-- Worked with external developers on major web projects, including WITNESS’ annual report and website relaunch.
+- Worked with external developers on key web projects, including the annual report and website relaunch.

-- Drafted, built, and sent newsletters to an audience of 16,000+ users, ensuring timely and targeted communication.
+- Drafted, built, and sent newsletters to 16,000+ users, ensuring timely and targeted communications.

 Everytown for Gun Safety